guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 ## **Step 5: Instruction Blueprint**

 Enter the brainstorming phase by opening a new **Canvas**.
 Develop a structured skeleton that outlines the comprehensive instruction set.
-This blueprint should include:
+This blueprint could include:

 - A clear statement of the GPT’s purpose and overall scope.
+- Any context the GPT should be aware of.
 - Defined guidelines for how the GPT should respond in varied scenarios.
 - Specifications for response structure, tone, depth, and referencing rules.
 - A dedicated section for documenting the purpose and context of each external document.